Roast Beef Po’ Boys with Debris

 It doesn't get better than a classic Louisiana Roast Beef Po-Boy with Debris.

-According to our friends over at the Oak Street Po-Boy Fest, the poor boy sandwiches is iconic to New Orleans.
+The poor boy sandwich, or po-boy as it has come to be known, is iconic to New Orleans.
 "The sandwich is as diverse as the city it symbolizes.
 The crisp loaves have served as a culinary crossroads, encasing the most pedestrian and exotic of foods: shrimp, oyster, catfish, soft-shell crabs as well as French fries and ham and cheese.
 Comfort food in other cities seldom reaches such heights."
 We couldn't agree more and this recipe for the classic, messy roast beef po-boy with debris is just what you need to #FeedYourSoul the way #OnlyLouisiana cuisine can.

 - 1 (2.5-pound) beef chuck roast

 - 1 teaspoon kosher salt

 - ½ cup diced carrot

 - 2 sprigs fresh thyme

 - 1 cup mayonnaise

 - 4 (6- to 8-inch) loaves French bread, split lengthwise